Quebec Senior Lacrosse League

-The Quebec Senior Lacrosse League (QSLL) is a senior B box lacrosse league based in Quebec.
+The Quebec Senior Lacrosse League (QSLL) was a senior B box lacrosse league based in Quebec.
 The league also includes a team based in Ottawa.
 QSLL is sanctioned by the Fédération de crosse du Québec.

 Winners of the league advance to compete in the Presidents Cup tournament, the national championship of Senior B box lacrosse in Canada.

+The Kahnawake Mohawks have since moved to the Three Nations Senior Lacrosse League.

 Presidents' Cup history

 Kahnawake Mohawks have a long history, representing the Iroquois Lacrosse Association (now FNLA) at the Presidents' Cup tournament six times before the formation of the QSLL.
 The Mohawks were silver medallists in 1968, 1979 and 2016 as well as bronze medallists in 1987, 1996 and 2000.
 In total, the Mohawks have been Presidents' Cup medallists ten times.

 Caughnawaga Indians (present member of Three Nations Senior Lacrosse League), were QSLL champions in 2007 and were medallists in 1969 (silver) as well as winning bronze in 1976 and 2013.